mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``paused``
      - boolean
-     - A flag that indicates whether the cluster is paused or not.
+     - Flag that indicates whether the cluster is paused or not.

    * - ``providerBackupEnabled``
-     - Boolean
+     - boolean
      - If ``true``, the cluster uses :ref:`backup-cloud-provider` for backups.
 If ``providerBackupEnabled`` *and* ``backupEnabled`` are ``false``, the cluster does not use |service| backups.

    * - ``providerSettings``
      - document
-     - The configuration for the provisioned servers on which MongoDB runs.
+     - Configuration for the provisioned servers on which MongoDB runs.
 The available options are specific to the cloud service provider.

-   * - ``providerSettings.providerName``
+   * - | ``providerSettings``
+       | ``.providerName``
      - string
-     - The cloud service provider on which the servers are provisioned.
+     - Cloud service provider on which the servers are provisioned.

        .. include:: /includes/fact-cloud-service-providers.rst